qianyu-berkeley/lifelong_learning/spark/spark_streaming_notes.md

   * Need to perform impact analysis before code change regardless whether spark allows it.  * Need to perform impact analysis before code change regardless whether spark allows it.

+## Time in streaming

+* Multiple times definitions in respect to data
+  * **when data is Generated** => `event time`
+  * when data is Written to the straaming source
+  * when data is Processed into Spark
+* Most analytics will be interested in the time the data was generated

 ## Windowing and Aggregates

 * Stateless vs. Stateful transformations
   * stateless: `select()`, `filter()`, `map()`, `flatMap()`, `explode()`